krymzn/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing selection sequence to create an IoT Hub resource](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image19.png "Create IoT hub Azure portal selection path")

-2. Specify a unique name for the IoT Hub by using the **Deployment ID** (provided to you in the lab credentials) as a prefix or suffix (see below screenshot for reference) and choose the existing **ExpressRouteRG** resource group.
+2. Specify a unique name for the IoT Hub by using the **Deployment ID** (provided to you in the lab credentials) as a prefix or suffix and choose the existing **ExpressRouteRG** resource group.
 Choose a permitted location (we are only testing the Service Catalog policy at this time).

     Once all the settings have been filled in, select **Review + create** followed by **Create**.